jsfxfs/CLM/README.md

 # Example Usages

 This section demonstrates CLM-GS on three different scales of scenes, from small benchmarks to extreme-scale reconstructions.
 Each example includes detailed reproduction instructions and usage pipelines.
+In all examples, we set `export PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True` to reduce memory fragmentation in PyTorch's CUDA memory allocator.

 ## Our Testbed